gabrielziegler3/longitudinal-data-analysis/resources/mock_exam/attempt.md

 RUN;
 ```

-Result: LTR = , therefore the null hypothesis can be rejected and we conclude #TODO
+Result: LTR = 0.24, therefore the null hypothesis cannot be rejected.
+Thus, both models have more or less the same fit, this means that the interaction TRT*SEX was not adding relevant information to the model, so we can drop it.

 4. Select best fixed effects model with ML estimation
     - Use LRT for nested fixed effects